sebastianpixel/flow/README.md

       Show only reminders created with the current branch checked out.
   -h, --help
       Print the usage description of 'reminders'.
+  -r, --reminder <value> ...
+      Directly add a new reminder.

 flow remove-branch, rmb <options>
 Remove local (default) or remote branches.